Written by Claudia Pierobon and Paola Rosà and presented at the expert talk on anti-SLAPP solutions held in Brussels on November 12th 2019

 Bill No. 416, signed by the deputy Walter Verini and other members of the Democratic Party, aims at re-proposing Bill No. 1119-B which was discussed, but not finally approved, in the previous parliamentary term (2013-2018).
 Bill No. 416 was presented in Parliament on March 27th 2018, when Verini stressed the importance of finding “a balance between the protection of one’s dignity and the right to freedom of the press”.
 About the “delicate” topic of meritless lawsuits, which “can become intimidation tools able to influence investigations and the free circulation of information”, Verini explains the introduction of a form of “aggravated civil responsibility”: when the plaintiffs clearly act in gross negligence or fraud, beside having to pay all expenses and a compensation to the defendant, they have to pay a fine ranging between 5% and 10% of the claimed damage.
 In any case, this sum shall not be higher than 30,000 Euros.
 This would apply to damages to reputation in general, not only to those caused by means of the press.

 Bill No. 812, signed by Senator Giacomo Caliendo (member of Forza Italia and former Undersecretary of Justice in a Berlusconi government), presented on September 20th 2018, aims in many aspects to strengthen the right to one’s reputation, introducing for example a fine when a media outlet does not publish a prompt correction of false news, and increasing the fine for defamation, which remains a crime although no longer punished with imprisonment.
 Concerning anti-SLAPP measures, the changes to Article No. 96 of the Civil Procedure Code simply include the possibility of a compensation to be paid to the defendant, to be determined “on an equitable basis”.
 No sum range is provided.
 Bill No. 812’s provisions would apply only to damages through the press.
+This Bill was stopped by a vote in the Justice Commission on December 17th 2019.

 The most severe measures to deter SLAPPs are contained in the draft bills proposed by members of the 5-Star Movement, both in the Chamber of Deputies and in the Senate.